sebastian-iancu/antora-openehr/MIGRATION-GUIDE.md

 - **Documentation:** https://docs.antora.org
 - **openEHR Discourse:** https://discourse.openehr.org
-- **GitHub Issues:** Create an issue in the openehr-antora repository
+- **GitHub Issues:** Create an issue in the antora-openehr repository

 ---

 ## License

 This migration guide is part of the openEHR specifications project.
-License: CC-BY-ND-3.0